Carlos Villegas: Loan to Municipal Grecia

 With only seven appearances in the following two season for Saprissa, Villegas was loaned out to Municipal Grecia in January 2019 for the rest of the year.
 He left the club again at the end of the year, where his loan deal expired.
 However, he was still a part of the Grecia-squad for three games during 2020, which indicated, that the loan deal, however, had been extended.
 During his time at Grecia, Villegas made a total of 23 appearances where he scored one goal.

 Puerto Golfito

 In the summer 2020, Villegas joined Costa Rican second division club Puerto Golfito FC.

 Return to Deportivo Saprissa

 After a spell at Limón, Villegas returned to Deportivo Saprissa, signing a three-year deal until May 2024 on 28 July 2021.
+He left Saprissa in the summer 2024.

+Later in the summer 2024, Villegas joined Inter de San Carlos.